maxpoletaev/van/README.md

 BenchmarkNoBus_LargeGraph-12               	 3522093	       336.5 ns/op	     224 B/op	      28 allocs/op
 ```

-A general recommendation is not to forget using singleons whenever possible
+A general recommendation is not to forget using singletons whenever possible
 to reduce the number of dynamic reflection calls to the providers:

 ```